srtamaciel/srtamaciel/README.md

 ### I'm a junior Software Developer
 I'm an enthusiast of learning and self-improvement.
 My background in fine arts and design enriches my vision of programming, and my time in the service industry enriches my communication skills.

 Currently working as Frontend Developer on a travel company using Angular 13, Typescript, GpraphQl and Apollo GraphQl.
+Jenkins for deploys and Jira for tickets.

 Soft skills: